Placing an order

 Our previous routine for data delivery required that you applied for a compute project on the HPC resource “MILOU” before placing an order at the NGI Order Portal, regardless if you needed any compute resources.
 Once data was ready for delivery, you were required to ensure that sufficient storage quota was assigned to the project.
 NGI would then deliver the data to an INBOX folder where you could access it.
 In addition to being an administratively heavy process for everyone involved (i.e. the user, NGI, UPPMAX/UPPNEX), this option was only available to Swedish academic users.

 With the new delivery system, NGI will create the delivery project for you and deliver data to a dedicated storage resource, from which you can retrieve it.
 You need to have registered in SUPR but other than that, you don’t need to apply for any resources in order to receive data.
 This option is also available to all users, not only Swedish academia.
 You can read more about our data delivery system on the data delivery webpage

-No. UPPMAX provides a mechanism to transfer data from GRUS to the UPPNEX project with minimum effort.
-See the GRUS user guide for details.
+No. UPPMAX provides a mechanism to transfer data from GRUS to your Bianca or Rackham project with minimum effort.
+See the Deliver user guide for details.

 After 90 days, the delivery project will expire and will be automatically removed from GRUS.

 The responsible NGI facility, see the Contact page

 For Swedish academia, SNIC provides resources that you can apply for.

 This means that NGI has started delivering data to you and you will receive further information from NGI shortly.
 You can also log in to the SUPR web interface and view the project details, add project members etc.

 You should download the data from GRUS (see instructions).
 Any member of the delivery project can access and download the data.
 Initially, the PI and the bioinformatics responsible person are the only members of the delivery project.
 The PI can add more members to the delivery project using the SUPR web interface.
 If you have questions regarding retrieving data from GRUS, please contact email@example.com.